--No development of greenfield land if it has intrinsic value as amenity space or for recreation or biodiversity/geodiversity or makes a valuable contribution to the visual, historic or spatial character of the Neighbourhood Area, with particular reference to Policies GNE1, GNE2, GNE3, GNE6, BE1, BE2, BE3 and BE5 of this plan.

--No development to exceed the capacity of infrastructure, as existing or provided as a condition of development, in respect of:-

-- Transport including congestion impacts, highway safety and ease of access to the local road network; - Education local primary school places; - Health local medical service places, including doctor and dental practices.

--No development which results in adverse effects on air quality, particularly within Pannal village - an air quality assessment and/or dust assessment report must be submitted where development may create significant amounts of traffic, in accordance with Local Plan Policy NE1.
+- -No development of greenfield land if it has intrinsic value as amenity space or for recreation or biodiversity/geodiversity or makes a valuable contribution to the visual, historic or spatial character of the Neighbourhood Area, with particular reference to Policies GNE1, GNE2, GNE3, GNE6, BE1, BE2, BE3 and BE5 of this plan. - -No development to exceed the capacity of infrastructure, as existing or provided as a condition of development, in respect of:- - -Education local primary school places; - -Health local medical service places, including doctor and dental practices; - -Transport development proposals will be expected to provide proportionate evidence in order to demonstrate that the traffic generated does not exceed the capacity of local highways in terms of congestion impacts, highway safety and ease of access to the local road network within the Neighbourhood Area, factoring in the cumulative effects of any other allocations and/or any recent planning permissions both within the Neighbourhood Area and in areas of west Harrogate with clear functional highway links to the Neighbourhood Area. - -No development which results in adverse effects on air quality, particularly within Pannal village an air quality assessment and/or dust assessment report must be submitted where development may create significant amounts of traffic, in accordance with Local Plan Policy NE1 and supporting guidance in the Air Quality SPD.